 It’ll cost you $110/mth for residential season parking from HDB and given the scenario that you work in CBD, about $200/mth for season parking from URA.

-Assuming that even if you change a job, your season parking is still the same, parking will cost you $410/mth, amounting to $49,200 over 10 years.
+Adding these up, parking will cost you $410/mth, amounting to $49,200 over 10 years.

 Sigh, why are there so many ERP gantries in town?!

 Accounting for daily commute to CBD for work and trips to town on weekends, you can potentially pay up to $180/mth.